 - Exotics Racing

 - ATV Tours

 You can also score excellent rates on hotel rooms.
 For instance, with hotels starting around $40 per night on weekdays, they’re some of the lowest ever.
-You’ll enjoy dining at select restaurants, table games, free drinks on the casino floors, socially distant slot machines, and reduced capacity.
+You’ll enjoy dining, table games, free drinks on the casino floors, socially distant slot machines, and reduced capacity.

 We look forward to seeing you in the clubs once they’re open again.